Why booking travel on your phone is a bad idea

 Maybe some fleet-fingered Gen Zers can manage this task on a mobile device.
 But for many, it’s too daunting.

-Indeed, a 2018 study in the Journal of Marketing followed nearly a million sessions on a shopping website and found that shoppers who switched from a phone to computer completed their transactions at a higher conversion rate.
-Interestingly, this higher conversion rate effect was even more true for higher priced or risky products.
+Indeed, a 2018 study in the Journal of Marketing followed nearly a million sessions on a shopping website and found that shoppers who switched from a phone to a computer completed their transactions at a higher conversion rate.
+Interestingly, this higher conversion rate effect was even more true for higher-priced or risky products.

 So, even if you like scrolling for flights on your phone, or if you feel overwhelmed by the mobile-based options, follow the advice of the experts who prefer booking travel — which can be both expensive and risky — using a computer.